reactmultimodalchallenge/baseline_react2023/README.md

 <details><summary> <b> Test </b>  </summary>
 <p>
+ Follow this to evaluate Trans-VAE or BeLFusion after training, or downloading the pretrained weights.

 - Before testing, run the following script to get the martix (defining appropriate neighbours in test set):
  ```shell